 Research has shown that the teaching of systematic, synthetic phonics is the most effective way of teaching young children to read.
 Reading does not look like reading at first - we need to give children the building blocks to be able to segment and blend the phonemes in a word to be able to decode any word they come across in their lives.
-By following the Letters and Sound document, incorporating good practise and resources from our experience and adopting an all-encompassing approach with extended learning opportunities, children at St Erth are being offered a quality approach to becoming confident readers.
+By following our own systematic synthetic programme based on Letters and Sounds, incorporating good practise and resources from our experience and adopting an all-encompassing approach with extended learning opportunities, children at St Erth are being offered a quality approach to becoming confident readers.